Kojonup BESS

 Mint is proposing to develop a Battery Energy Storage System (BESS) located 3 km north west of Kojonup next to the existing Kojonup Substation in the Great Southern region of Western Australia.

-The Kojonup BESS could have an indicative capacity up to 800 megawatt-hours (MWh) (e.g. 100 MW 8 hour system) and an indicative permanent footprint of approximately 4 hectares, though the final footprint may vary depending on the environmental considerations, grid requirements, BESS supplier and feedback from stakeholders.
+The Kojonup BESS could have an indicative capacity of up to 800MWh (e.g. 100MW x 8 hour system) and an indicative footprint of approximately 4 hectares.
+The final size of the Project will depend on planning and environmental considerations, grid requirements, the selected BESS model and feedback from stakeholders.

 Kojonup BESS is strategically located near the Kojonup Substation, located off Tunney Road, to enhance grid reliability in the Great Southern Region while reducing the need for additional transmission infrastructure.
 The site offers suitable cleared land and proximity to the Albany Highway, minimising environmental and construction impacts.